 In this interview, you can expect to be asked questions about your CV and application form, including information about your previous experience and your education.
 You are likely to be asked questions about why you want to work at Lidl, and this is a great time to show that you have researched the company and know more about it than just the basics.
 Make sure you know the job description inside out and can discuss the requirements of the role.

 You will also be asked a number of competency questions.
 These are questions that are looking for a demonstration of your strengths and skills with specific examples attached.
 The questions might ask about a time when you dealt with a difficult colleague or had to come up with a new idea to complete a goal.

 In the telephone/video interview it is important that you answer as fully as you can, giving the best examples.
 You should also have prepared some thoughtful questions to ask the recruiter too, to demonstrate your interest in the role.

-The final stage of the Lidl application process is a half-day assessment centre.
+The final stage of the Lidl recruitment process is a half-day assessment centre.
 This is where a number of candidates for various roles will come together for further, face-to-face, assessment.

 The assessment centre begins with a presentation about Lidl, the company goals and values, and what to expect as an employee.
 There is an opportunity at the end to ask questions if you need clarification or more specific information.

 One of the main parts of the assessment centre is described as a group interview, but might be more recognisable as a group exercise.
 As there are so many candidates in attendance, you will be put into smaller groups to work on a project, where you may have to present your findings.

 This might be something like building the tallest tower possible using common office implements, for example.
 In the group interview, the results are not usually as important as how you worked in your group.
 Recruiters will be assessing your communication, teamwork, leadership skills and time management.